Dental health is closely linked to overall health and, according to recent studies, we all need to do more to protect our teeth and gums.

 5. Eat More Yogurt, Miso Soup and Kefir

-In 2010, researchers looked into the connection between probiotics and oral health and found several studies linking the consumption of products with probiotics to reduced bacteria in the saliva, decreased inflammation, improved gum health and decreased gum bleeding.
+Moreover, in 2010, researchers looked into the connection between probiotics and oral health and found several studies linking the consumption of products with probiotics to reduced bacteria in the saliva, decreased inflammation, improved gum health and decreased gum bleeding.
 Probiotic chewing gum also helped decrease inflammatory markers in the saliva.

-In a more recent study in 2017, researchers reported that probiotics had the potential to reduce cavities and other periodontal diseases by helping to reduce bacteria and restore a healthy environment to the mouth.
+Furthermore, in a more recent study in 2017, researchers reported that probiotics had the potential to reduce cavities and other periodontal diseases by helping to reduce bacteria and restore a healthy environment to the mouth.

 You can consume more foods rich in probiotics to help protect your teeth and gums.
 These include yogurt, kefir, miso soup, kombucha, sauerkraut, tempeh, kimchi and pickles.